 CloudBees CI's Symbiotic Approach

 Taking a cue from the open-source Jenkins Project who will be adopting a “2+2+2” model, CloudBees is adopting a “1+2+2” model.
-Under this model, a new Java LTS is supported for a year, then it becomes the minimum required Java version for two years, and finally, it is then unsupported for the last two years of its six-year life cycle.
+Under this model, a new Java LTS is supported for a year, then it becomes the minimum required Java version for two years, and finally, it is then unsupported for the last two years.

 The Future Timeline